smartcampuslab/parcheggiausiliari/smartcampus.vas.parcheggiausiliari.android/README.md

 ##Known problems:

 	-	Sometimes when the user returns to a previous page the views glitches showing the two Fragments overlapping.
 A restart of the application is needed.
+	-	Research in the MapFragment may be very slow on some devices
+	-	If the device is not connected to the Internet the app crashes, a control on the connection and a relative error message should be made